 After a long day of walking around, stop in your tracks at the Waterfront and relax at one of the cocktail lounges in the evening.
 Behold the stunning kaleidoscope of red blended with oranges, purples and crimsons as daylight fades into the South China Sea.

-Day 2: Island-hop at Tunku Abdul Rahman Park and catch the sunset at Tanjung Aru Beach
+Day 2: Tunku Abdul Rahman Park → Tanjung Aru Beach

 An unforgettable beach adventure awaits you at Tunku Abdul Rahman National Park with a plethora of water sports to plunge into!

-Gliding high above the water may sound frightening but your palpitations will be replaced by astonishment as the sweeping views of the mesmerising seascape takes your breath away during a parasailing session, just one in a long list of water sports that also includes jet skiing, fly fishing and sea walking.
+Gliding high above the water may sound frightening, but your palpitations will be replaced by astonishment as the sweeping views of the mesmerising seascape take your breath away.
+You can experience these with a parasailing session, just one in a long list of water sports that also includes jet skiing, fly fishing, and sea walking.

 No day at the beach is complete without an exciting ride over the waves together with your buddies.
 Embark on a thrilling banana boat ride to get your heart pumping and take in the lovely scenery of the surroundings.
 There’s no doubt you’ll be in for a good time!